 J&K: Two terrorists gunned down in encounter

-New Delhi, Oct 12: Two terrrorists were on Monday killed in an encounter with security forces in Old Barzulla area of Srinagar, police said.
+New Delhi, Oct 12: Two terrorists were on Monday killed in an encounter with security forces in Old Barzulla area of Srinagar, police said.

 Security forces launched a cordon and search operation in Old Barzulla area of the city here in the early hours of Monday morning after receiving specific inputs about the presence of militants in the area, a police official said.